captaineywick/sword-and-supper-auto-play/README.md

 ## Features

-- **Auto Skill Picker** — chooses skills based on your preferred configuration.
+- **Auto Skill Picker** — automatically selects abilities based on your configured skill preferences.
-- **Shrine Priority Logic** — auto-selects shrine upgrades (`Attack`, `Crit Rate`, `Defense`, etc.) following your set order.
+- **Shrine Priority Logic** — prioritizes shrine upgrades (e.g., `attack`, `crit rate`, `defense`, `hp`, `speed`) following your saved order.
-- **Monolith Sacrifice Logic** — smart detection for risk/reward “Lose X%” events with proper stat targeting.
+- **Monolith Sacrifice Logic** — works just like shrine priority; intelligently selects the best sacrifice option (`attack`, `speed`, `heal`, etc.) according to your configured priority list.
-- **House Auto Decision** — toggles between “Yes” and “No” on mysterious building encounters.
+- **House Auto Decision** — automatically chooses "Yes" or "No" for mysterious building events based on your toggle preference.
+- **Auto Mini-Boss** — detects "dangerous creatures" events and auto-chooses whether to fight or skip based on your configuration.
 - **Customizable UI Panel**
-  - Draggable and compact white UI.
+  - Compact, draggable white control panel.
-  - Editable skill/shrine/monolith preferences stored in `localStorage`.
+  - Built-in editors for skill, shrine, and monolith configurations.
-  - Persistent settings across sessions.
+  - Settings are saved in `localStorage` and persist across sessions.
-- **Tampermonkey Auto-Update** — stays up-to-date with new releases from GitHub.
+- **Tampermonkey Auto-Update** — automatically fetches the latest version from GitHub to keep your script up-to-date.

 ---